copy and paste this google map to your website or blog!

 network manager - Where are the NetworkManager logs? - Ask Ubuntu The answers are now obsolete (2017), the logs are now here journalctl -u NetworkManager NOTE: this will display all NetworkManager's log since it has been installed If you want to limit the amount of logs to the time the system has been booted instead, use the -b option: journalctl -b 0 -u NetworkManager See the man page of journalctl (1) for further options and filters

-How do I run GUI version of NetworkManager on DWM? - Ask Ubuntu Provided that your system includes the network-manager-gnome package (and its dependencies), you should be able to run NetworkManager's GUI connection editor from the command line using nm-connection-editor You can attempt to start the GUI desktop applet as nm-applet, however it may not be able to interact with dock within a simple WM
+How do I run GUI version of NetworkManager on DWM?
+Provided that your system includes the network-manager-gnome package (and its dependencies), you should be able to run NetworkManager's GUI connection editor from the command line using nm-connection-editor You can attempt to start the GUI desktop applet as nm-applet, however it may not be able to interact with dock within a simple WM